janspoerer/janspoerer.github.io/_posts/2022-09-30-nlpjourney-7-of-75.markdown

     });
 </script>

-This week's update comes much **earlier** than last week's update.

-Why?

-Simply because I **left the phone at home today** and was [ultraproductive](https://www.linkedin.com/posts/christianpoensgen_we-use-our-phones-from-the-moment-we-wake-activity-6938049822918651904-nBiJ?utm_source=share&utm_medium=member_desktop).
+This week was a success, simply because I **left the phone at home on Thursday** and I was [ultraproductive](https://www.linkedin.com/posts/christianpoensgen_we-use-our-phones-from-the-moment-we-wake-activity-6938049822918651904-nBiJ?utm_source=share&utm_medium=member_desktop).

 You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)

 ## What Happened Since Last Week?

-I will hold the presentation about research methods in computer science today (Friday).
-So I made sure to finish this presentation.
+I held a presentation about research methods in computer science on Friday.

 The weekly with my supervisor was canceled due to an urgent unexpected issue that entered his schedule.
 That was compensated by scheduling my presentation on research methods for Friday.
-I will get feedback on this presentation, and this replaces the weekly, so all is good.
+I got feedback on this presentation, and this replaced the weekly, so all is good.

 ## What Were the Biggest Obstacles?

-This week was productive again.
+This week brought me back on track.
 The biggest obstacle is usually called "me," and this week I was able to refocus by leaving my phone at home.

 ## Which Goals Did I Meet?